-The Council are expecting debt to rise over the next three years in line with the capital programme.
-A majority of this additional debt is supported borrowing where direct repayment streams have been identified, for example, developer contributions.
-In addition, debt is expected to reduce over time as income is generated from these projects and cost savings are realised.
+The Council are expecting debt to rise over the next three years in line with the capital programme and then it is expected to reduce over time as income is generated from these projects and cost savings are realised, pending the level of further investment identified beyond the three year capital programme.

-CFR and external debt will reduce as borrowings are repaid through income and will reach a point in time when debt is fully repaid, and the ongoing income will be transferred to benefit the general fund.
+The CFR will reduce as borrowings are repaid through income and will reach a point in time when debt is fully repaid, and the ongoing income will be transferred to benefit the general fund.